 Grilled Corn on the Cob with Basil Butter

-When grilling corn, you have the option to remove the husks, then cooking the corn directly on the grill grate allowing the corn to absorb a smoky flavor as well as a characteristic grilled char.
-But an even easier method is to soak the corn in a sink full of water for about a half-hour, then toss the cobs directly on the grill.
+- But an even easier method is to soak the corn in a sink full of water for about a half-hour, then toss the cobs directly on the grill.
 It takes a few minutes longer to cook, but the beauty of this idea is that the silk peels right off with the husk.

 How to Make Compound Butter

-This recipe is so simple.
-Just let a stick of butter sit on the counter till it comes to room temperature.
-Then mix in minced herbs plus a few pinches of cayenne pepper for some heat.
-I used salted butter, but still added a wee bit of sea salt.
+- This recipe is so simple.
+Just let a stick of butter sit on the counter until it comes to room temperature.

 This was an ideal complement to the heavenly sweet corn.
 I grabbed some corn on the cob that was picked locally in the morning from our nearby produce stand.
 Grilling over charcoal that same night is such a treat!